C2SM-RCM/emiproc/joss/paper.md

 In the effort to reduce air pollution and greenhouse gases, emission inventories are created by countries and regions to estimate which sectors emit how much of which substances.
+Modellers use these inventories to simulate the transport of these substances in the athmosphere and then compare the results with measurements to control if the declared emissions match the measurements, establishing the correctness of the inventories.

-These inventories are
+The inventories are
-often created in different formats and resolutions, which can make it difficult to compare them or use them in air quality models.
-The `emiproc` package is a Python package that provides tools for processing and harmonizing emission inventories.
-It includes functions for reading, writing, and exporting emission inventory data to various formats used in air transport models. `emiproc` also includes functions for performing various operations on emission inventory data, such as remapping emissions to different spatial resolutions, aggregating emissions by sector or pollutant, or scaling emissions based on projection scenarios.
+often created in different formats and resolutions, which can make it difficult to compare them or use them in air transport models.

+`emiproc` is a Python package that provides tools for processing and harmonizing emission inventories.
+It includes functions for reading, writing, and exporting emission inventory data to various formats used in air transport models. `emiproc` also provides functions for performing various operations on emission inventory data, such as remapping emissions to different spatial resolutions, aggregating emissions by sector or pollutant, or scaling emissions based on projection scenarios.
 The package is designed to be flexible and extensible, allowing